DV

 Quick verdict

-AAPL (Apple Inc.) and APLY (YieldMax AAPL Option Income Strategy ETF) are both dividend ETFs, but they take different approaches.
+AAPL (Apple Inc.) is a stock, while APLY (YieldMax AAPL Option Income Strategy ETF) is an ETF — they take fundamentally different approaches.

 Deep dive